 - Dependent care and tax sheltered annuity plans;

 Vacations: In recognition of the heavy clinical demands on residents, vacations are considered an essential component of the schedule.
-Residents receive four weeks of vacation.
+Residents receive four weeks of vacation per year.
 While every effort is made to provide vacations that accommodate individual needs and preferences, time for vacation is scheduled based on the clinical needs of the department.

 Travel Stipends: The department also supports resident travel to clinical and research meetings for the presentation of papers and research results carried out in conjunction with faculty.
 Stipend includes domestic coach air travel, meeting registration and per diem expenses.